LeaveToDream/ProjectC/README.md

 * **Charlotte**
 * **Pierre**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ProjectC/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) (soon) file for details

 ## Acknowledgments

 * **Simeon Carle** for design template
 * [Nicolas Joseph](http://nicolasj.developpez.com/articles/libc/string/) for string utility
 * much more to come

+##To do
+* GUI